NAWL 2020-2021 Board of Directors

 Cyndie Chang is the Duane Morris Los Angeles managing partner and a member of firm’s governing Partners Board.
 Chang litigates complex business, class action and commercial disputes involving contracts, products liability, product safety and recall, business torts and fraud, insurance coverage, trademarks, and real estate.
 Chang has obtained favorable results serving as first chair in arbitrations and state and federal bench and jury trials and leading joint defense groups in complex cases.
 She served as President of the National Asian Pacific American Bar Association (NAPABA), representing more than 50,000 Asian American attorneys and 75 local, state and national bar associations.
 She led NAPABA during its advocacy efforts and amicus briefs to SCOTUS on immigration issues and initiated programs for minority women in the profession and lawyers’ self-care/mental health.
 She was also President of the Southern California Chinese Lawyers Association, which awarded her its inaugural Trailblazer award.
 She serves on the Board of Directors for Loyola Law School, LA and received the Board of Governors Grand Reunion alumni award.
 She is a Commissioner on the ABA Commission on Women in the Profession.
 She’s received the “Super Lawyers” distinction, including Top 50 Women of Southern California and the Daily Journal’s Top 100 California Women Lawyers.
 Her honors include: one of the "Most Influential Minority Lawyers", “Most Influential Women Lawyers,” and “Leader in Law” by the Los Angeles Business Journal; NAPABA’s 2010 Best Lawyers Under 40; Council on Legal Education Opportunity (CLEO) EDGE’s inaugural Greater Equality Award recipient; Asian Americans Advancing Justice LA Pro Bono Award recipient; inaugural fellow to the Leadership Council on Legal Diversity (LCLD); recipient of Asian Americans Advancing Justice-LA’s annual Pro Bono Award; one of The Recorder’s "Lawyer on the Fast Track”; and profiled in Best Lawyers Magazine, Spring Edition 2016, for women in the legal profession leading the charge for achievements in the practice and policy, on both local and national levels.
 Ms. Chang has also been featured in the Los Angeles Business Journal, Above the Law, Ms. JD, The American Lawyer, Diversity Journal, Diversity Executive, the Daily Journal and other legal publications.
 Chang is a graduate of Loyola Law School, Los Angeles and a graduate, with honors, of Johns Hopkins University.

-Kelly Clark is a Vice President and Assistant General Counsel, P&C Insurance Operations, in the Insurance Operations Law practice group at Allstate.
-In that role, Kelly is lead counsel to the Executive Vice President of Product Operations, the Chief Claims Officer, and the territorial Presidents.
+Kelly A. Clark is a Vice President and Assistant General Counsel, P&C Insurance Operations, in the Insurance Operations Law practice group at Allstate.
+In that role, Kelly is lead counsel to the Executive Vice President of Product Operations and the Chief Claims Officer.
 She leads a team of attorneys that support Allstate’s Claims organization, Product Operations organization, Compliance, and other areas of responsibility.
 Kelly provides advice and counsel to Senior Leadership Team members on a wide variety of insurance matters including regulatory, compliance, and product management related to Allstate personal Lines, Commercial, Encompass, and Service Businesses.
-In her 23 years at Allstate Kelly has held a wide variety of positions within the Law Department, including counseling and compliance, claim litigation, regulatory and legislative advocacy, strategic product development, and as a trial attorney defending insureds for Allstate’s staff counsel office in Chicago.
+In her 24 years at Allstate, Kelly has held a wide variety of positions within the Law Department, including counseling and compliance, claim litigation, regulatory and legislative advocacy, strategic product development, and as a trial attorney defending insureds for Allstate’s staff counsel office in Chicago.
 Prior to joining Allstate in 1996, she was in private litigation practice in Chicago.
 Kelly received her B.A. from the University of Michigan and her J.D. from DePaul University, College of Law.

 Paula Hinton focuses her practice on representing businesses in complex civil litigation.
 She has represented clients in courtrooms across the country, before administrative agencies and in international and domestic arbitration forums to resolve a wide variety of disputes, including those concerning contracts and general business issues, business torts, consumer disputes, environmental issues, trademark issues, trade secret issues, product liability, telecommunications litigation, energy-related litigation, and numerous class actions.
 Paula received a Bachelor of Arts, magna cum laude, in political science, and a Masters of Public Administration from the University of Alabama where she was named the Outstanding Graduate Student.
-She received her J.D. from the University of Alabama School of Law, where she was a member of Pi Sigma Alpha, Omicron Delta Kappa, Phi Delta Phi, and Farrah Law Society.
-She served as Chief Justice of the Honor Court are the University of Alabama School of Law.
-Paula was also a Rotary International Graduate Fellow in international comparative law at the Universidad de Seville, Spain.
+She received her J.D. from the University of Alabama School of Law, where she served as Chief Justice of the Honor Court and is currently a member of the Board of Governors for the University of Alabama School of Law.
+After law school, Paula was a Rotary International Graduate Fellow in international comparative law at the Universidad de Seville, Spain from 1980-81 Paula now serves in various leadership positions including as a member of Winston & Strawn’s Execute Committee, and as Global Chair of the Women’s Leadership Initiative.
+Paula has served and continues to serve as a leader in various local, state and national bar associations, and is currently a member of the American Bar Association’s Litigation Section’s Council-the governing body of the Litigation Section of the ABA.

 Leslie D. Minier is a Partner and the Chief Diversity Officer at Katten Muchin Rosenman LLP.
 She has extensive experience representing both private and public companies in mergers and acquisitions, venture financing, and general corporate matters.
 Ms. Minier represents buyers and sellers in structuring, negotiating, and documenting acquisitions including stock purchases, asset sales, tax-free mergers, and leveraged recapitalizations.
 She is the co-chair of Katten’s Diversity Committee.
 She has a strong commitment to public service and holds leadership positions with several organizations including Chicago United and the Joffrey Ballet.
 Ms. Minier received her J.D. from Northwestern University School of Law.
 Additionally, she earned her M.S. in Management from Northwestern University’s Kellogg Graduate School of Management and her M.S. in Electrical Engineering from the Georgia Institute of Technology.
 She also received her B.S. in Electrical Engineering from Tuskegee University